sarfraznawaz2005/Phexecute/README.md

 ## Introduction ##

 Phexecute is browser-based tool to quickly test/run PHP code.
 It comes with ability to easily check your code with [PHP Code_Sniffer][1], run **PHPUnit** or **SimpleTest** tests and more, all **inside the browser**.
 Phexecute can dramatically improve development time when something needs to be tested.
 Extending Phexecute to add your own packages/modules is also extremely easy.
+This essentially means you can extend Phexecute to any level you want by adding your packages and use them in Phexecute code editor.

 ## Features ##